syncfusion/blazor-docs/src/popups/spinner/customization.md

 ![Spinner Type](./images/type.png)

-### Width
+### Size

-By default, the Spinner width is `30px`.
-You can change the size of the Spinner based on your application using the `Width` property.
+By default, the Spinner size is `30px`.
+You can change the size of the Spinner based on your application using the `Size` property.

-The following code explains how to use the `Width` property when initializing Spinner in Blazor Razor page.
+The following code explains how to use the `Size` property when initializing Spinner in Blazor Razor page.

 ```csharp